AbhishekSawant-369/portfolio/content/blogs/No_prompt_can_fix_a_weak_idea.md

 ---
 title: "No Prompt Can Fix a Weak Idea — Why Strategy Matters More Than Fancy AI Workflows"
-description: "AI can accelerate execution, but it can’t rescue a broken foundation.
+summary: "AI can accelerate execution, but it can’t rescue a broken foundation.
 Here's why clarity, strategy, and original thinking still lead the way."
 slug: "no-prompt-can-fix-a-weak-idea"
 tags: ["AI", "Creativity", "Strategy", "Prompt Engineering", "Tools"]
-date: 2025-06-30
+date: 2025-07-09
+author: "Abhishek"
 image: "images/blogs/no_prompt_fix_a_weak_idea.jpg"
 draft: false
 ---